xneelo/localize-toolkit/README.md

 ### Example Use

 > Note: See the [Localize Component](#localize) documentation for more
-> information on the use below
+> information on using the JSX component below.

 #### Functional Component